Mehranmzn/DataEngineering_Nano_degree/README.md

 - **Objective**: Design a NoSQL data model for a streaming service and implement it in Cassandra.
 - **Technologies**: Cassandra, Python.

-### Project 3: Data Warehousing and Analytics with Azure Synapse
+### Project 3: Data Warehousing and Analytics with Azure Synapse :construction_worker:
 - **Objective**: Create a data warehouse and perform analytics using Azure Synapse.
 - **Technologies**: Azure Synapse Analytics, SQL.